Fort Trump

 Fort Trump is a proposed United States military base in Poland.
 The name "Fort Trump" was initially suggested by the Polish government as a name for the facility; however, officials of the Trump administration requested a different name be considered due to concerns the proposal could be perceived as a personal vanity project for the then-president of the United States, Donald Trump, and not a serious military proposal.
 "Fort Trump" has continued as a colloquial description of the project, or as an unofficial stand-in name for the proposed facility.

 In June 2020, Reuters reported—citing unnamed sources—that the proposal had stalled due to the Polish government's reticence in committing to a U.S. requested funding threshold, though officials of both the U.S. and Polish governments have denied the suggestion.
 A more modest movement of American troops to existing Polish facilities was later agreed.
-Critics have asserted that the proposal sought to manipulate President Trump by appealing to his perceived narcissism, and may have succeeded in obtaining favorable treatment.